 Driving Experience in Poland

-In Poland you drive on the left side of the road, like most other EU countries.
+In Poland you drive on the right side of the road, like most other EU countries.
 It’s very easy to drive in Poland, since most road signs are all the same and easy to understand.
 As long as you have some driving experience in general, you will have no issues driving in Poland.
 Just keep in mind of some local rules too, such as when driving into the old city centres of the bigger cities, many of these roads that are only allowed for residents to enter.